 - exposes students to diverse ideas and approaches

-- acknowledges and utilises individual students' strengths and expertise
+- acknowledges and uses individual students' strengths and expertise

 - through discussion, helps students articulate their ideas, refine concepts and develop interpersonal and communication skills

-- allows students to experience situations that resemble the workplace, e.g. authentic real world projects, and
+- allows students to experience situations that resemble the workplace (through the use of authentic projects such as simulations), and

-Although group work has the potential to encourage positive student learning experiences, research evidence suggests that this potential is not always realised (Fink, 2004, Pieterse & Thompson 2010).
-Although some students report that their group work projects or tasks are the best learning experiences of University, others find them the worst, and feel reluctant to work in groups again.
+Although group work can encourage positive student learning experiences, research suggests that this potential is not always realised.
+Although some students report that their group work projects or tasks are the best learning experiences of their time at university, others find them the worst, and feel reluctant to work in groups again.

-Some students (particularly students who do not feel confident about their ability to communicate, or to communicate in English) prefer to work independently, and find the group experience challenging and confronting.
+- Some students (particularly those who do not feel confident about their ability to communicate, or those who are neurodivergent) prefer to work independently, and may find group work, with its requirement for interaction and its built-in ambiguity, confusing, challenging and confronting.

 The page Ideas for Effective Group Work is a useful quick guide to some group work strategies you might use.

-For more in-depth resources, consult the following pages of this website:
+For more in-depth resources, consult the following Teaching Gateway pages:

 - Preparing for Group Work

-All about expectations, group setup, the first meeting, group dynamics, and dealing with uncertainty and change.
+Expectations, group setup, the first meeting, group dynamics, and dealing with uncertainty and change

 - Developing Students' Group Work Skills